crystal-lang/crystal-presents/README.md

 1. `010-`
 2. `020-`

 will allow you to easy put slides in between ;-).
+Use `./bin/add [Slide title]` to create this files automatically.

 In a `.md` file you can use ````playground` to include a interactive playground snippet.